mathildelhe/Instacart_Basket_Analysis_Python/README.md

-# Python - Jupyter Notebooks for Data Analysis
+# Instacart Basket - Data Analysis with Python - Jupyter Notebooks*
 This repository contains the notebooks I created as part of my Data Analysis curse with CareerFoundry.

 You can find the details of the project [here](https://images.careerfoundry.com/public/courses/data-immersion/A4/A4_Data_Immersion_Project_Brief.pdf).